Two Hound Dogs: Other album appearances

 "Two Hound Dogs" also appeared on the 1972 Bill Haley & His Comets album Golden Hits on MCA, the 1976 album R-O-C-K on Universal International, the 1985 album collection From the Original Master Tapes on MCA/Geffen, the 1991 box set The Decca Years & More on Bear Family Records, and the 1999 Universal album The Very Best of Bill Haley.

 Other recordings

 The Atomics released the song on the album Rock and Roll in Hi-FI on Musidisc.
-The group The Wellingtons performed "Two Hound Dogs" as part of a multi-artist medley during an episode of the U.S. music TV series Shindig in 1965.
-Johnny Dyer recorded the song on his 1995 album Jukin' in 1995 on the Blind Pig label.
-Fred Gerard released a version on an EP on President.
+The group The Wellingtons performed "Two Hound Dogs" as part of a multi-artist medley during an episode of the U.S. music TV series Shindig! in 1965.
+Johnny Dyer recorded the song on his album Jukin in 1995 on the Blind Pig Records label.
+Fred Gerard released a version on an EP on President in 1958.
 Bogusław Wyrobek released the song in July, 1960 on an EP in Poland on the Pronit label.

+Van Morrison recorded the song in 2023 on his album Accentuate the Positive which featured his favorite rock and roll songs.